autoalan/Yester/README.md

 # Yester
-Yester is a YAML wrapper for Pester.
-Although Pester is extremely simple to use, it can still be intimidating for those still working to grok PowerShell or a scripting language at large.

-### Motivation
-Okay, yes, YAML can be a bit fussy.
-However, as an abstraction, it is simple to learn and can be linted easily, which is important to me.
-My personal motivation for Yester is to drive the adoption of infrastructure testing within my team as well as outside of it.
-I see Yester as a quick win until everyone decides to level-up and use Pester natively.
-In the meantime, feedback and pull requests are welcome. :smile:
+Yester is a Pester wrapper for executing tests defined in YAML.
+The goal of this is project is to enable simple, repeatable tests for infrastructure engineers with little understanding or want to learn PowerShell and Pester.
+Yester only requires a basic understanding of YAML to compose tests.

 ## Installation
 > Yester depends on  [Pester]([https://github.com/Pester/Pester](https://github.com/Pester/Pester)) and [powershell-yaml]([https://github.com/cloudbase/powershell-yaml](https://github.com/cloudbase/powershell-yaml))